NehaMalik4680/Music-Player/README.md

 # Music-Player
-## Checkout the app at https://nehamalik4680.github.io/Music-Player/
+## Checkout the app at the link in the description.